Navigation

 Astralsound Menus and Site Structure

-What follows below is a description of how navigation functions operate on this site in most mainstream browsers.
+What follows below is a description of how navigation functions operate on this site in most mainstream browsers, which will hopefully clarify anything you do not find as intuitive or accessible as we intended.

-Link formatting in the paragraphs below is for illustration: buttons emulate link-behaviour when hovering over or clicking on them, but they do not link to other pages.
+Link-formatting in the Illustration Section below is for demonstration only: buttons emulate link-behaviour when hovering over or clicking on them, but they do not link to other pages.

 Our site structure, menus and internal links have gone through a number of revisions since the Astralsound website was launched in 2001.